This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 While this name appears in the Bible this specific character does not.

-In the movie is Jehoiakim's general who heeds the call of Jeremiah to desert to the Babylonians.
+Is Jehoiakim's general who heeds the call of Jeremiah to desert to the Babylonian army.

 SHUKURA